jonathanlin0/lloydgpt-data/data/main.md

 The following libraries are open to students at Caltech: Sherman Fairchild Library, Cahill Library, Caltech Hall, Dabney Library, Geology Library.

 The Sherman Fairchild Library is open 24 hours a day on weekdays.
-The Sherman Fairchild Library is open from 13:00 to 21:00 on weekends.
+The Sherman Fairchild Library is open from 1:00 pm to 9:00 pm on weekends.

-The Cahill Library is open from 8:00 to 17:00 everyday.
+The Cahill Library is open from 8:00 am to 5:00 pm everyday.

-The Caltech Hall library is open from 8:00 to 23:00 on weekdays.
+The Caltech Hall library is open from 8:00 am to 11:00 pm on weekdays.
 It is closed on weekends.

-The Dabney Library is open from 8:00 to 17:00 on weekdays.
+The Dabney Library is open from 8:00 am to 5:00 pm on weekdays.
 It is closed on weekends.

-The Geology Library is open from 8:00 to 17:00 on weekdays.
+The Geology Library is open from 8:00 am to 5:00 pm on weekdays.
 It is closed on weekends.

 ## Facility Questions